 Jocelyn Bell Burnell: the woman behind the fund

 Growing up in Northern Ireland in the 1950s, Jocelyn had first to overcome her school’s ban on girls studying science: she was sent to cookery class instead.
-Then, as an undergraduate at Glasgow University, she was the only woman alongside 49 men in her class.
+Then, as an undergraduate at Glasgow, she was the only woman alongside 49 men in her class.
 Whenever a woman entered a lecture theatre – usually as the sole female – the men would shout and jeer and bang the desks.

-Studying for a PhD at Cambridge University in the 1960s, she was one of very few women in the physics department, and one of even fewer who came from outside the south of England.
+Studying for a PhD at the University of Cambridge in the 1960s, she was one of very few women in the physics department, and one of even fewer who came from outside the south of England.
 At Cambridge she discovered pulsars – a previously unidentified type of star.
 “I had impostor syndrome,” she says.
 “I felt I didn’t really deserve to be there, so I worked very hard and very thoroughly, and spotted the pulsars even though they were not part of the research programme I was working on.
 I saw the signals produced by the pulsars, and they did not fit any current explanation we had, so needed attention.”

 “Diversity adds to the creativity of a team, it brings an extra openness, and scientific breakthroughs are about taking data and when you come across something new, examining it open-mindedly.
 People from non-traditional backgrounds will not necessarily make the traditional assumptions, and that’s how you get breakthroughs.
 That’s what I did: I saw the data and realised it did not fit and needed attention – it was an anomaly that did not fit, and so was I!”